Cruisoring/JsonTuples/README.md

  *  The JSON Objects can be used as media to compare two big datasets to get their minimum differences as another JSON Object.
 For example, find out the differences between an Array and a Set whose elements may or may not be consistent.

 Due to the light-weight nature of this project, following functionalities are not supported:
- *  Serialize/De-serialize complex JAVA Objects by supposing POJOs can always be replaced with Map/Collection.
+ *  Mapping JAVA Classes to / from JSON as [GSON](https://github.com/google/gson) or [Jackson](https://github.com/FasterXML/jackson) is not supported in current version.
- *  Converting JSONObject/JSONArray to customised Map or Collection.
+ *  Converting JSONObject/JSONArray to customised Map or Collection, they would be mapped to LinkedHashMap and ArrayList for modifications.
  *  Expressions to locate element of JSON, like [JsonPath](https://github.com/json-path/JsonPath) are not supported yet.

 ## Get Started